What Do Flea Bites Look Like on Humans?

 In some pets flea saliva can cause allergic reactions such as FAD, and increased scratching can result in hair loss and secondary infections.
 In more severe cases, affected pet skin thickens and sores appear.

-Flea Bite Treatment
+Flea Bites Treatment

 You should be sure to consult a veterinarian before beginning any treatment of your pet’s flea bites.
 Bathing your pet with specially formulated shampoos can help control fleas.
 Cold water alleviates inflammation, while warm or hot water exacerbates itching.